Mike Peppe: International coaching

 Peppe coached the U.S. Olympic diving team at London in 1948 as well as in Helsinki in 1952.
 He served as both swimming and diving coach for the American team at the first recognized Pan American Games in Buenos Aires in 1951.
 In the four Olympic Games from World War II until Peppe retired, Peppe's teams at Ohio State sent 19 of the 92 members.
 The U.S. Olympic team in 1952 had 25 Ohio State swimmers and divers.

-His outstanding swimmers at Ohio State included Olympic medalists Bill Smith, Ford Konno and Yoshi Oyakawa.
+His notable swimmers at Ohio State included Olympic medalists Bill Smith, Ford Konno and Yoshi Oyakawa.
 All three were from Hawaii, and all but Konno had been coached by Soichi Sakamoto and his Hawaiian Swim Club in Honolulu.
-Perhaps in a greater testament to his legacy, Hall of Fame Indiana Coach Doc Counsilman, considered one of the greatest 20th century coaches, swam for Peppe and was mentored by him at Ohio State from 1940 to 1942.
+Hall of Fame Indiana Coach Doc Counsilman, considered one of the greatest 20th century coaches, swam for Peppe and was mentored by him at Ohio State from 1940 to 1942.
 Hall of Fame swim coach Dr. Ernest Maglischo, who also researched swimming biomechanics and physiology, swam for Peppe in the late 1950's.
 At the 1952 Olympics in Melbourne, Australia, Ohio State swimmers Bob Clotworthy won the springboard diving championship, Donald Harper finished second, and Glen Whitten finished fourth.

 He retired from Ohio State in 1962.
 He served first on Ohio State's Physical Education Staff from 1928-1931, and then served as the first swimming and diving head coach from 1931-1962.
 After a long illness with cancer, Peppe died at his home on September 2, 1979.
 He was survived by a brother Louis and sister Mary, both Columbus residents, and was buried in Union Cemetery in Columbus, a common resting place for long-serving Ohio State faculty.